July Full Moon 2027 (Buck Moon): Date, Time & Meaning

 These meanings aren’t based in astronomy, but they can be a poetic way to reflect under the Full Moon.
 Scientifically, the Buck Moon is simply the Full Moon that occurs in July.

-The Buck Moon reaches its exact Full Moon moment on July 29, 2026, at 14:36 GMT/UTC (10:36 AM EDT).
-Depending on your time zone, the peak may fall in the morning, afternoon, evening, or night.
+The Buck Moon reaches its exact Full Moon moment on July 18, 2027, at 15:45 GMT/UTC (11:45 AM EDT).
+Depending on your time zone, the peak may fall in the morning, afternoon or evening on July 18 or shortly after midnight on July 19.
 The Moon will still look full for about a day before and after this peak, so you can enjoy it on nearby nights even if you miss the exact time.

 Why is the July Full Moon called the Buck Moon?